laszlocsomor/bazel/site/docs/runfiles.md

 ## Under the hood

-When building a rule with runfiles, Bazel first writes a file listing the symlink names and symlink targets (the "Runfiles manifest"), then creates a directory tree with those symlinks (the "Runfiles directory" or "Runfiles tree").
+When building a rule with runfiles, Bazel first writes a file that lists the symlink names and targets -- this is the "Runfiles manifest".
+Then Bazel creates a directory tree with those symlinks -- the "Runfiles directory", "Runfiles tree", or "Symlink tree".
+The root of the directory tree is called the "Runfiles root".

 ### Runfiles tree

-The runfiles tree is rooted at `<rule_name>.runfiles/` under `bazel-bin/`.
-In our example above, the runfiles tree of `//src/main/java/com/example:main` is rooted at `bazel-bin/src/main/java/com/example/main.runfiles`.
+The runfiles tree is rooted at the runfiles root: the `<rule_name>.runfiles/` directory under `bazel-bin/`.
+In our example above, the runfiles root of `//src/main/java/com/example:main` is `bazel-bin/src/main/java/com/example/main.runfiles`.

-The runfiles root has subdirectories for each workspace where the binary's runfiles come from.
+The runfiles root has subdirectories for each workspace where the binary's runfiles originate.
 The main workspace is called "runfiles_example1", so there's a directory for that.
 The `java_binary` implicitly data-depends on files in the `@local_jdk` workspace, so there's also a directory for that.